War crime: Hague Conventions

+Lieber Code

+The Lieber Code was written early in the American Civil War and President Abraham Lincoln issued as General Order 100 on 24 April 1863, just months after the military executions at Mankato, Minnesota.
+General Order 100, “Instructions for the Government of the Armies of the United States in the Field," (Lieber Code) was written by Franz Lieber, a German lawyer, political philosopher, and veteran of the Napoleonic Wars.
+Lincoln made the Code military law for all wartime conduct of the Union Army.
+It defined command responsibility for war crimes and crimes against humanity as well as stated the military responsibilities of the Union soldier fighting the Confederate States of America.

 Geneva Conventions

 The Geneva Conventions are four related treaties adopted and continuously expanded from 1864 to 1949 that represent a legal basis and framework for the conduct of war under international law.
 Every single member state of the United Nations has currently ratified the conventions, which are universally accepted as customary international law, applicable to every situation of armed conflict in the world.
-However, the Additional Protocols to the Geneva Conventions adopted in 1977 containing the most pertinent, detailed and comprehensive protections of international humanitarian law for persons and objects in modern warfare are still not ratified by several states continuously engaged in armed conflicts, namely the United States, Israel, India, Pakistan, Iraq, Iran, and others.
+The Additional Protocols to the Geneva Conventions adopted in 1977 containing the most pertinent, detailed and comprehensive protections of international humanitarian law for persons and objects in modern warfare are still not ratified by several states continuously engaged in armed conflicts, namely the United States, Israel, India, Pakistan, Iraq, Iran, and others.
 Accordingly, states retain different codes and values about wartime conduct.
 Some signatories have routinely violated the Geneva Conventions in a way that either uses the ambiguities of law or political maneuvering to sidestep the laws' formalities and principles.

 The first three conventions have been revised and expanded, with the fourth one added in 1949: